gabrieldwight/Whatsapp-Business-Cloud-Api-Net/README.md

 Take note: Sending a message to a phone number format `00[Country Code] xx xx xx` using the prefix `00` before the country code will make the cloud API return an invalid parameter error (#100) (Credits @Tekkharibo)

 Note: Downloading media from the generated WhatsApp media URL requires specifying the app name and version value as the user agent for the download media function to work.
-It is included as properties for the config class.
+It is included as a property for the config class.
 (Credits @atmtrujillo)

 ## Capabilities